HAVE BOW WILL TRAVEL【多元文化弓弦樂巡禮】中文介紹

 James Meger – bass

-Sina Ettehad, Marjan Alekhamis, and Mohammad Amini have come together to perform on different combinations of Persian fiddles: kamancheh, kamancheh alto, and ghaychak alto.
-They are joined by Babak Banihoseini on various traditional Iranian drums.
+Sina Ettehad, Marjan Alekhamis, and Mohammad Amini will perform on Persian fiddles: kamancheh and kamancheh alto.
+Babak Banihoseini joins them on various traditional Iranian drums.
 This newly formed quartet will perform Iranian classical music, both compositions and improvisation, from the traditional Dastgahi repertoire, rooted in Iranian folk traditions.

 Established in 2021, Crossbridge Strings brings together Vancouver’s diverse bowed string players from east and west and uses improvisation as the medium for musical exchange.
 It is a collective of all-star improvising musicians from Iranian, Taiwanese, Indonesian, avant-garde, jazz, and western contemporary music backgrounds: Meredith Bates (violin), Joshua Zubot (violin), James Meger (bass), Sina Ettehad (kamancheh), Lan Tung (erhu & vocals), and Sutrisno Hartana (rebab, suling, vocals).
-While the strings weave together vibrant tapestries, Sutrisno Hartana and Lan Tung add rich colours and nuances with their unique vocals, and bass and Indonesian drums provide rhythmic foundation.
-The sounds from various genres naturally emerge and evolve, revealing distinct characters of each instrument/player to the foreground through spontaneous orchestration and dynamic shifts.
+While the strings weave together vibrant tapestries, Sutrisno Hartana and Lan Tung add rich colours and nuances with their unique vocals, and bass and Indonesian drums provide a rhythmic foundation.
+The sounds from various genres naturally emerge and evolve, revealing distinct characters of each instrument/player and bringing them to the foreground through spontaneous orchestration and dynamic shifts.
+Traditional and contemporary sounds meet to create unexpected textures that transcend cultural/genre boundaries.

 Erhu (Chinese) 二胡